pnnl/tesp/doc/examples/MatPowerWrapper.rst

 ..
-    _ Copyright (c) 2021-2023 Battelle Memorial Institute _ file: Consensus_Usecase.rst
+    _ Copyright (c) 2021-2023 Battelle Memorial Institute _ file: MatPowerWrapper.rst

-Consensus-based Transactive Communities - Example and Documents
+MatPower Wrapper - Example and Documents
 ===============================================================

-This section links to models and design documents for a Consensus-based Transactive Communities use-case that PNNL has been developing as part of the HELICS+ use-cases (4.1) in FY21.
-Most of this material will be incorporated into the main TESP documentation as the described models and agents are fully integrated with the platform.
-No technical support can be provided for material referenced from this section, outside of the DSO+T study team.
+This section links to models and design documents for MatPower Wrapper.
+This is a suite of functions to be used with MatPower in order to facilitate transmission-level market simulations, incorporating the HELICS+ platform to allow for studies on the effects of interactions between distribuition-level actors and the greater market.